For daily wit & wisdom, sign up for the Almanac newsletter.

 Generally, if the full Moon occurs on the same day as the spring equinox, Easter is observed on the subsequent Sunday.
 However, there is a caveat:

 According to the formula above, this should have meant that Easter would be observed on Sunday, March 24.
 However, because the Church observes the equinox on March 21, the full Moon technically did not occur “on or just after” the equinox, meaning that the next full Moon would determine Easter’s date instead.
-Thus, Easter was held on Sunday, April 21, after the full Moon on Friday, April 19.
+Thus, in 2019, Easter was held on Sunday, April 21, after the full Moon on Friday, April 19.

 What Is the Paschal Full Moon?